kevinbraun/bustxt_native/README.md

 At this point your browser will open a new tab to `localhost:19002`.

+## Creating a config file

+The application currently ships with a config/config.js.sample file.
+Copy this and edit it and fill in a key for POWS:

+    cp config/config.js.sample config/config.js

+Then, go and edit the new `config/config.js` and replace 'my-api.winnipegtransit.com-api-key' with a POWS API key.

 ## Getting set up on a "device"

 There are a couple of options for running bustxt-native on a device.
 The short version - for Android things, just install [Android Studio](https://developer.android.com/studio) and you'll have/be able to get all the tools required.
 For iOS, you must be on a Mac, with XCode installed.